crashoverride777/swifty-ads/README.md

 ```

 For permanent storage you will need to create your own boolean logic and save it in something like `NSUserDefaults`, or preferably `Keychain`.
-Than at app launch, after you have called `SwiftyAds.shared.setup(...)`, check your saved boolean and disable the ads if required.
+Than at app launch, before you have called `SwiftyAds.shared.setup(...)`, check your saved boolean and disable the ads if required.

 ```swift
 if UserDefaults.standard.bool(forKey: "RemovedAdsKey") == true {